MistyCommunity/Documentation/src/content/misty-ii/reference/javascript-api.md

 * save (bool) - Optional.
 If `true`, the robot saves any media asset contained in the request response to the robot's local storage.
 If you do not want to save any returned assets, pass `false`.
 At this time, the `misty.SendExternalRequest()` command can save only image and audio files to Misty.
 * apply (bool) - Optional.
 A value of `true` or `false` indicating whether to immediately use a media asset once it has been saved to Misty's local storage.
 Use `true` to immediately play an audio asset or display an image asset on Misty's screen.
 Note that to successfully apply a media asset, you must also pass `true` for the `saveAssetToRobot` parameter.
 * fileName (string) - Optional.
 The name to give the saved file, including the appropriate file type extension.
+* contentType (string) - Optional.
+The content type of the data you are sending with the request.
+Defaults to `"application/json"`.
 * callback (string) - Optional.
 The name of the callback function to call when the returned data is received.
 If empty, a callback function with the default name (`_SendExternalRequest()`) is called.
 * callbackRule (string) - Optional.
 The callback rule for this command.
 Available callback rules are `"synchronous"`, `"override"`, and `"abort"`.
 Defaults to `"synchronous"`.
 For a description of callback rules, see ["Get" Data Callbacks](../../../misty-ii/coding-misty/local-skill-architecture/#-quot-get-quot-data-callbacks).
 * skillToCall (string) - Optional.
 The unique id of the skill to trigger for the callback function, if the callback is not defined in the current skill.